CEO Dick Boer talks Ahold Delhaize one year on

 Doesn't this sound the death knell for Peapod?

 Not at all; Amazon sells through numerous channels whereas Peapod specialises in online home delivery.
 We believe we are well-prepared to meet their challenge because our presence in the States is well-established with more than 2,000 stores and our online home delivery service Peapod.

 But Amazon already has estimated annual food sales of around €6bn in the US against the €670m-odd you make via Peapod.
 Won't Amazon Fresh simply crush you once it gets going?

-Most of the figure you refer to is from dry goods and took years to build up.
-It is difficult and expensive to deliver fresh produce, which, incidentally is also why many other bricks & mortar rivals only offer click & collect in the stores.
+Most of the sum you mention is from dry goods and took years to build up.
+It is difficult and expensive to deliver fresh produce, which, incidentally is also why many other bricks-&-mortar rivals only offer click & collect in the stores.
 But we do both.
 Our omni-channel strategy offers customers opportunities to shop whenever and wherever they want.

 Amazon is also experimenting with checkout-free 'Amazon go' convenience stores in Seattle.
 Do you think this is the way forward?